awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 1. Change the permissions either on your Amazon S3 bucket or on the files in your bucket so that only the origin access identity has read permission \(or read and download permission\)\.
 When your users access your Amazon S3 files through CloudFront, the CloudFront origin access identity gets the files on behalf of your users\.
 If your users request files directly by using Amazon S3 URLs, they're denied access\.
 The origin access identity has permission to access files in your Amazon S3 bucket, but users don't\.
 For more information, see [Granting the Origin Access Identity Permission to Read Files in Your Amazon S3 Bucket](#private-content-granting-permissions-to-oai)\.

-**Note**
-To create origin access identities, you must use the CloudFront console or CloudFront API version 2009\-09\-09 or later\.
+**Tip**

-For detailed information about setting up a private Amazon S3 bucket to use with CloudFront, see [ How to Set Up and Serve Private Content Using S3 and Amazon CloudFront](http://improve.dk/how-to-set-up-and-serve-private-content-using-s3/)\.
+If you're just getting started with setting up CloudFront with private content on an S3 bucket, you might find it helpful to read through the following blog post for an end\-to\-end view of the process: [How to Set Up and Serve Private Content Using S3 and Amazon CloudFront](http://improve.dk/how-to-set-up-and-serve-private-content-using-s3/)\.

 ## Creating a CloudFront Origin Access Identity and Adding it to Your Distribution<a name="private-content-creating-oai"></a>